stashapp/stash-box/frontend/README.md

 ### Local development server

-Due to cookies not crossing domain barriers, the API key has to be set in the environment configuration.
+The API key can be set in the environment configuration.
 To do so, you will need to initialize the environment configuration:

 ```shell
 cp .env.development.local.shadow .env.development.local